duvni/ReaderWriterLock/README.md

-# Reader writer lock
+# ReaderWriterLock
-Sample Python code for reader writer lock with priority to writers and optional timeout on wait
+Represents a lock that is used to manage access to a resource, allowing multiple threads for reading or exclusive access for writing.
+Supports timeouts and upgrading/downgrading between read and write.